It Mite Be Mange: Photos, Causes, Symptoms + Treatment

 Sarcoptic Mange

 Scabies can affect all ages and breeds of dogs, causing intense itching.
 They tend to attack the ear margins, elbows, and ankles, then spread.
-Dogs constantly chew and scratch to stop the itch, leading to hair loss, redness, and darkening (hyperpigmentation) and hardening of the skin.
+Dogs constantly chew and scratch to stop the itch, leading to hair loss, redness, and lesions of dark (hyperpigmentation) and hardened skin (lichenification).

 Symptoms might appear as soon as 10 days or as late as 8 weeks after contact.
-If scabies is left untreated, it can result in emaciation and eventual death.
+If scabies is left untreated, it can result in emaciation, infection, and eventual death.

 Photo: Scabies mite under microscope, by Dr. Michael W. Dryden, DVM, PhD, DACVM; via the Merck Veterinary Manual